nazroll/nazroll.github.io/README.md

 ## Cloud architect.
 Open Source enthusiast.
 Rollerblader.

-**_Engineering Manager & cloud architect by day.
+**_Engineering manager & Cloud architect by day.
 Open-source enthusiast by night.
 Storyteller on wheels all the time._**

 I’m Nazrul 👋